edeberry/CTF-Writeups/All-CTF-Challenges/2025-09-27-SunshineCTF/rev-Missioncritical1.md

 ```
 * The `sprintf` function formats a string like `printf`, but instead of printing the result, it stores the string in a character array.
 * The `%s` is a format specifier that indicates that the argument will be a string.
 This means that if printed, the output would be the flag properly formatted.
 * Following the format, the flag would be "sun{e4sy_s4t3ll1t3_3131}".
-This can be easily automated by adding the function to a simple C script that prints the result:
+This can be easily automated by adding the function to a C script that prints the result:
 ```C
 # include <stdio.h>